 6. Slowly breathe out through your mouth.
 Pay attention as the hand on your belly goes in with the breath.

 7. Do this several times until you have a calming rhythm.

 8. Now add images to your breathing.
-As you breathe in, imagine that the air you're breathing is infusing relaxation and calmness throughout your body.
+As you inhale, imagine that the air you're breathing is spreading relaxation and calmness throughout your body.

-9. As you breathe out, imagine that stress and tension are being whooshed away.
+9. As you exhale, imagine that your breath is whooshing away stress and tension.